Sexual Harassment from the CEO Violates Trust and Sexual Harassment Laws.

+Sexual harassment by the CEO occurs when the CEO of a company makes unwelcome sexual advances, comments, or contact with an employee.
 A Chief Executive Officer (CEO) is among the top of the leadership chain within any company.
-With that title comes a responsibility to set an example for your staff and middle management.
-This example includes acceptable behavior in the workplace.
+With that title comes a responsibility to set an example for your staff and middle management of acceptable behavior in the workplace.
 Sexually harassing members of your team would set the wrong example.

 What Is Sexual Harassment in the Workplace?

-There are two types of sexual harassment: quid pro quo and hostile work environment.
-In a quid pro quo situation, the employee or job applicant is promised privileges, such as a raise, promotion, or job offer, in exchange for sexual favors.
-The hostile work environment occurs when the harassment creates a situation where any reasonable person would feel so uncomfortable at work that they would not be able to function and do their job.
+Hostile Work Environment Sexual HarassmentThe hostile work environment occurs when the harassment creates a situation where any reasonable person would feel so uncomfortable at work that they would not be able to function and do their job.

 When your CEO is sexually harassing you, the only place to go within the company is the designated team dealing with sexual harassment in the workplace.